Multilingual Support

 # Defining Resource Files

-Resource files are used to store business information definitions for multiple languages.
-Similar to other technical platforms (which use properties files
+Resource files are used to store business information definitions in multiple languages.
+Similar to other technology platforms (which use properties files or xml files), the JS application platform uses JSON files to save resource definitions.

-, and place resource definition files for each language region inside it.
+Define an i18n folder under the project's src directory and place resource definition files for each language region inside it.

 # Resource File Naming, Lookup Rules, and Recommendations